-By Christina Haverkort (12/2020)
+By Christina Haverkort (12/2020-updated 11/22)

-But trauma has subliminal affects as well.
-Examples: news of a death, a frightening diagnosis, a fall or sports injury, a car accident; concussion, emergency surgery, hospitalization in childhood, repercussions of alcoholism, birth trauma (for both mother and newborn); abuse, stroke, heart attack, embolism, amputation, etc. Through the lens of energy awareness, trauma impacts the body like this: Through the avenue of the sensory organs, as they are receptors, making the head akin to a receiver that collects information via sight, sound, taste, smell, touch, mental interpretation, and feeling.
-The 12 pairs of cranial nerves (part of the central nervous system) innervate all of your sensory organs.
+Trauma has subliminal affects as well.
+Examples: news of a death, a frightening diagnosis, psychological, a fall or sports injury, a car accident; concussion, emergency surgery, hospitalization in childhood, repercussions of alcoholism, birth trauma (for both mother and newborn); abuse, stroke, heart attack, embolism, amputation, etc.

+Looking at trauma through the lens of ‘energy’, the entry point is through the sensory organs.
+They are receptors, making the head akin to a receiver that collects information via sight, sound, taste, smell, touch, mental interpretation, and feeling.
+The 12 pairs of cranial nerves part of the central nervous system innervate all of your sensory organs.
 All the incoming data from stress or trauma, both from outer consciousness and inner consciousness are recorded, and then imprinted in the body’s multi-faceted memory bank.
 This occurs in a systematic, organized way.
 All body systems communicate with one another; glands, organs, and cells.
 The nervous system is the body’s electrical system, consistently signalling among and between every system in the body, enabling it to execute every task.
 However, when the nervous system becomes overloaded, it increasingly shunts stress into other body systems.

 The moment trauma or stress jolts the body; the vagus nerve instantaneously records all incoming data.
 Receptors absorb the jolt, immediately affecting the pituitary gland.
 The pituitary is a master gland that secretes hormones into the blood.
 In this way, the circulatory system instantly alerts the entire body, and the energy of a traumatic event zips through it at lightening speed.
 That energy travels from behind the eyes, through the brain, alerts the sensory organs on the way, courses into the neck, affects the thyroid, then rushes down the spinal cord to also affect the peripheral nervous system.
 (This system is comprised of nerves that branch out from the spinal cord and extend to all parts of the body).
 The path that the energy takes is a survival response to the trauma that often triggers a fight-flight response to run to escape further injury, followed by an adrenaline rush and pounding heart.
 The race ends its vagal-path journey at the tailbone.
-Ideally, the trauma-laden energy would exit the body here; but the body is strongly inclined to store the energy instead, setting the stage for the development of chronic dysfunction and altered wellbeing.
+Ideally, the trauma-laden energy would exit the body here; but the body is strongly inclined to store the energy instead, setting the stage for the development of chronic dysfunction and altered well-being.

 The energy anatomy of the Vagus nerve begins as a bilateral nerve located in the cerebral cortex, at a depth not far in behind your eyes, energetically connected to the pituitary gland.
 The is the master gland of the endocrine system.
 From the cerebral cortex on each side, this bilateral nerve leads to the visual cortex at the back of the head.
 This is where memory is stored from the collection of incoming and outgoing data from the sensory organs in the rest of the cranial nerve system.
 The cranial nerves innervate the eyes, sinuses, taste buds, parts of the inner ear, and go down the neck to the clavicles.
 From the visual cortex it runs into the brainstem.
 The vagus nerve travels down both sides of the throat, taps into the thyroid Gland (part of the endocrine system), then the thymus Gland (part of the Immune and endocrine system).
 It continues down the dorsal spine, along the way feeding into the back of the heart.
 These two areas – the visual cortex and the back of the heart; I think of these as modulators.
 As key energetic centers in the body, they are significant points in the vagus network.
 Remember, they contain the totality of the body’s stored memory of all traumas, including ancestral trauma and the ancient fight/flight response that has been filtered through time to present day.
 The heart, one modulator, stores memory for trauma that happens in the body; the visual cortex, a second modulator, stores memory of trauma that is held in the cranial nerve system.
 From the heart, the vagus nerve continues down the spine with points along its path, which connect to other organs like the lungs, and diaphragm.
 It then continues to the stomach, connecting the spleen, pancreas, gallbladder, and liver.
 Continuing from there, the vagus nerve links to the kidneys, then branches into several innervated places serving multiple sections of the intestinal folds; At Lumbar 1 through 5.
 At lumbar 5, the vagus nerve joins the peripheral nervous system, and then ties into the lymph system and reproductive system.
 It then re-joins the central channel (along the spine) and feeds into the colon and finally to the coccyx, commonly called the tailbone.
 This area is yet one more modulator in the body.
 The coccyx has the prize role of storing memory for the entire body.

-If you have experienced a traumatic event, you likely know that the force of the energy coursing through your body can destabilize your footing, as though a carpet has suddenly been pulled from underneath you.
+If you have experienced a highly charged traumatic event, you likely know that the force of the energy coursing through your body can destabilize your footing, as though a carpet has suddenly been pulled from underneath you.
 Your tailbone and legs are your foundation, and need to be strong.
 When trauma shoots through your body, its affects can weaken your ability to simply stand up and think coherently.
-The area at the tailbone is not only a memory bank for your body, it is also the power centre for the root chakra.
-This is the energy centre that rules our feelings of safety, stability, security, prosperity, belonging, and connections to family.
+The area at the tailbone is not only a memory bank for your body, it is also the power center for the root chakra.
+This is the energy center that rules our feelings of safety, stability, security, prosperity, belonging, and connections to family.
 It is also a storage locker for memories of trauma.
 Herein lies a hidden key; a key that is essential for healing.

 Trauma, the continuous wear of chronic stress, or multiple traumatic events, all impact the body’s major operating systems, notably the immune and digestive systems.
 The nervous system and endocrine system are instantly affected by traumatic energy as it travels throughout the body.
-Along the vagus nerve route, the thyroid gland (situated in the front of the throat) is directly in the line of fire.
-The principal innervation of the thyroid gland stems from the autonomic nervous system.
-Parasympathetic fibres come from the vagus nerves and sympathetic fibres. (*reference.medscape.com) This is important to note because the thyroid gland produces hormones that regulate the body’s metabolic rate, which controls the heart, muscle, and digestive function, brain development, and bone maintenance. (*Yourhormones.info) This helps us to understand how thyroid imbalances develop, sometimes resulting in suppressed immunity and autoimmune disorders.
+Along the vagus nerve route, the thyroid gland (situated in the front of the throat) is directly in the line of fire. *The principal innervation of the thyroid gland stems from the autonomic nervous system.
+Parasympathetic fibres come from the vagus nerves and sympathetic fibres (*reference.medscape.com). *This is important to note because the thyroid gland produces hormones that regulate the body’s metabolic rate, which controls the heart, muscle, and digestive function, brain development, and bone maintenance (*Yourhormones.info).
+This helps us to understand how thyroid imbalances develop, sometimes resulting in suppressed immunity and autoimmune disorders.
 These inevitably impact the digestive system.

 To further break this down, the first stage of digestion occurs the moment we put food into our mouth.
 A series of cranial nerves controls the rate of saliva production.
 Three pairs of glands secrete saliva in the first stage of digestion.
 If even one of these pairs of cranial nerves is impaired due to stress on the body’s nervous system, their optimal function is compromised.
 I hypothesize that this is part of the connection to inflammation in the gut-biome, leading to an autoimmune response.
-The immune system is very much entwined with the health of the gut-biome.
+The immune system is very much entwined with the health of the gut.
 From this we understand that where and how trauma traps energy can, and will, compromise the ability of body systems to function optimally.